pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 calculated
 - Euphonic must allow for future calculation of a powder structure factor, which would be along scalar q, and binned in energy
+- Euphonic must not preclude having Brille as a dependency
 - Euphonic must run with a Python version that is compatible with the latest versions of Matlab (2019b supports 2.7, 3.6 and 3.7)
 - Euphonic should use packages that are compatible with Matlab, or have suitable